The RDKit Book¶

 >>> Chem.MolToCXSmiles(ps[0][0])

-'C[C@H](Br)C[C@H](O)Cl |&1:1|'
+'C[C@H](Br)C[C@H](O)Cl |a:4,&1:1|'

 Enhanced Stereochemistry and substructure search¶